Information for Part-time Students

 Optional items for purchase:

-- an Augustana parking pass (students must buy a pass to park in campus lots or park on the city street)
+- an Augustana parking pass (students must buy a pass to park in campus lots or may choose to park on the city street)

 - a meal card to eat in our dining facilities (or they may use cash)